 One of the questions which I am asked over the years is whether an attorney using the authority under a power of attorney can access money held for an incapable donor to be used for other purposes than to benefit the donor.

-THE SHORT ANSWER IS NEVER!
 This situation arises most often when a child or children who are named as attorneys want to “borrow” money from the incapable person.
-The reason given is that Mom or Dad have more than enough money to keep them for the rest of their days and they would loan the money without question.
+The reason given is that Mum or Dad has more than enough money to keep them for the rest of their days and they would loan the money without question.
 Besides I am told “I will pay it back if it were needed”